ionic-team/ionic-site/docs/v2/components/index.md

 <h2 id="menus">Menus</h2>

 Menus control side content that slides in or is exposed under a sliding content area.
+For more information on using Menus for navigation, see [Menu Navigation](#menu_navigation)

 ```html
 <ion-view>